watsonrp/SysOps/chef/README.md

 ****Important: I assume that you launch the instance into a pre-existing VPC , into a valid existing PUBLIC SUBNET that automatically assigned public IP
                to the newly launched instances****

+- On the admin instance
 - Change dir to /srv/bootstrap
 - Execute the newInstance.sh , provide all the needed arguments , for the chef role currently only base and web are supported!

 Usage:

-usage: ./newInstance.sh -a AMI-ID -s securityGroupIDs -k KeyPairName -i InstanceSize -n VPCsubnetID -m IAM-Instance-Profile(Arn=value) -r ChefRole
+usage: ./newInstance.sh -a AMI-ID -s securityGroupID -k KeyPairName -i InstanceSize -n VPCsubnetID -m IAM-Instance-Profile(Arn=value) -r ChefRole

 Currently ChefRole can be "base" or "web"